 Last week we discussed the elements of a strong, core HR software solution and the advanced modules that can expand its capabilities.
 This week, we will discover how a good HR software can improve employee morale, something that no other application used by your organization can claim.
-You can download the podcast above from our ERP Advisor Conference Call or continue reading for a summary of the call.

 HR software has the potential to touch every single employee in your business, impacting not only HR specialists but also managers, executives and all the way down to the newest member of your team.
 Here are a few ways good HR software positively affects each level of employee in your business.

 HR Specialist/HR Department: There’s no doubt that HR software impacts your HR department first and foremost.
 In many of the cases we see, the HR department already has some sort of solution in place, but they may be “frankenstein-ing” multiple solutions to handle everything from recruiting to talent management.
 This usually results in inefficiencies created by the need to enter the same data point into multiple systems manually.
 HR specialists get into this field because they enjoy working with people and helping them build careers.
 But when those employees spend over 80% of their time on data entry, they are not able to handle more strategic HR issues, not doing the parts of their job they are best at, and not reaching their full potential.
 Having a good HR software in place dramatically increases the morale of the HR department or specialist because it automates the redundant tasks and allows them to focus on what really matters most.